The Importance of an Engine Block Heater on a Generator

 That’s going to add to the oil pressure quicker and it’s going to make the engine run longer because when that engine starts it doesn’t ramp up to speed.
 It comes up to 1800 RPM fast – almost instantly.
 When that happens there is no oil on the main bearings, the journals, everything is just getting worn until that oil moves around.

 When the viscosity of the oil is lower it’s going to build oil pressure faster with a warm jacket and with that convection going on you’re going to save your engine many hours.

-For more information, request a quote here https://duthiepower.com/request-a-quote or give us a call at 1-800-899-3931 to discuss more details about an Engine block heater.
+For more information on servicing a diesel engine block heater, request a quote here https://duthiepower.com/request-a-quote or give us a call at 1-800-899-3931 to discuss more details about an Engine block heater.